hbc/NGS_Data_Analysis_Course/lessons/09_automating_workflow.md

 - Reviewing your two scripts, *are there additional commonalities across scripts or within scripts that we could optimize?*

+> NOTE: Best practice would be to run the above script as a job on the scheduler.
+Then it is not in an interactive session, and you can set it up and exit out of the terminal.
+To do this, you simply need to make a new script with the same contents **+** the necessary bsub directives to the *beginning* of the script; you can submit it to the scheduler as `bsub < rnaseq_analysis_on_file2.lsf`.
+(The ".lsf" extension is for our future selves, so they can tell that it's a job submission script for the scheduler.)

 #### Granting our Workflow More Flexibility

 A couple of changes need to be made to make this script more friendly to both changes in the workflow and changes in files.

-**The first major change is allowing a change in the filename.** Thus at the start of the script let's capture an input parameter that must be supplied with the script name.
+**The first major change is allowing flexibility in the input fastq file.** Thus at the start of the script let's capture an input parameter that must be supplied with the script name.
 This input parameter will be the name of the file we want to work on:
 ```